signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="MultipleRTPStreams"></a>
 ### Multiple RTP Streams

-RFC8108 is not yet ratified, but lays out compelling scenarios for multiple RTP streams within a single session, based on SSRC value transitions.
+RFC8108 is not yet ratified, but lays out compelling scenarios for multiple RTP streams per session, based on SSRC value transitions.
 The mediaTest demo includes an example showing SSRC transition detections, both for creating new RTP streams on the fly (dynamically) and resuming previous ones.
-When a new RTP stream is created, new encoder and decoder instances are also created dynamically.
-This is particularly important for newer codecs such as EVS, which depends on prior audio history for RF channel EDAC, noise modeling, and audio classification (e.g. voice vs. music).
+When a new RTP stream is created, new encoder and decoder instances are also created dynamically, in order to keep content of each RTP stream separate and contiguous.
+This is particularly important for advanced codecs such as EVS, which depends on prior audio history for RF channel EDAC, noise modeling, and audio classification (e.g. voice vs. music).

 Here is the mediaTest command line example included in the demo for multiple RTP streams: